BrandonXu6106/obsidianpublish/content/thoughts/Public-key Infrastructure.md

   - PKI
 ---

-Public key infrastructure (PKI) is a catch-all term for everything used to establish and manage [[Asymmetric Key Cryptography|public key cryptography]].
-Related is the [[Key Sharing Problem|key sharing problem]].
+Public key infrastructure (PKI) is a catch-all term for everything used to establish and manage [[Asymmetric Key Cryptography|public key cryptography](Asymmetric%20Key%20Cryptography.md).
+Related is the [[Key Sharing Problem|key sharing problem](Key%20Sharing%20Problem.md).

 For example, it can help ensure that all peers in the network know each other's public keys (i.e. that public keys are... public knowledge)